The desk

 Routing map Named outlets confirmed in advance

 Before dispatch, the routing map is confirmed: which journalists, which outlets, which regions.
 The client receives the routing list before the embargo lifts.
+Routing maps are reviewed quarterly; dead desks are removed, not archived.

-Dispatch confirmation Timestamped record
+Dispatch confirmation Timestamped dispatch record

-First-hour monitoring Active pickup watch
+First-hour monitoring Active pickup watch — T+00h to T+01h

 Correction service Post-dispatch corrections on request